 Either of you can bring awareness to the fact that you have moved from a regular, positive, neutral, logistical or non-triggered conversation to a triggering or challenging conversation.
 You might say, “I’m starting to get activated” or “I’m feeling tension inside me from this conversation” or “I’m triggered”.

 Each of you can name your number from 0-10.
 Zero is neutral and 10 is my head is about to explode/I’ve completely lost it (can be rage, desire to flee, dissociation).
 The idea is to try and avoid having conversations – and especially making any decisions – when you are in high activation.
 Anything beyond a 3 on either side, and it’s better to look for a way to come down and reconnect before you even try to start talking.

+Remember you are both good people.
 Once you’ve started the conversation, your partner might say things to you that make you feel like you’ve done something wrong.
-At this point, instead of defending or explaining, see if you can take a moment and remind yourself or your inner child (silently inside your head) that you are a good person and you are doing the best you can.
+Or, you might start to feel like your partner is trying to hurt you on purpose.
+Instead of defending or explaining or accusing and shaming, see if you can take a moment and remind yourself that you and your partner are both good people and you are doing the best you can.